REANNZ/tuakiri-doc/edugain_resources/process_for_joining_edugain.md

 *   For an SP to join eduGAIN:
     *   Run the latest SP software
     *   We recommend declaring R&S where applicable.
-    *   We recommend declaring SIRTFI
+    *   We recommend declaring SIRTFIv2 and providing a security contact.
     *   Provide a logo representing the service
     *   Provide a page with further information about the service (InformationURL)
     *   Consume eduGAIN metadata